Myelin is critical for optimal brain function and mental health.

 It’s also important for myelin production.

-Studies show that low iron levels lead to a reduction in myelination, and normal iron levels support the formation of myelin (20).
+Studies show that low iron levels lead to a reduction in myelination, and normal iron levels support the formation of myelin and increase myelin (20).

 In most cases, I don’t recommend supplementing with iron.
 Instead, get it from food.